Naif-Al-Ajlani/SM23-AI-ROS-03/README.md

 + Poses

-shows a model for classifying body poses or positions using poses from files or webcam.
+Shows a model for classifying body poses or positions using poses from files or webcam.

-The models you make with Teachable Machine are real TensorFlow.js models that work anywhere javascript runs, so they play nice with tools like Glitch, P5.js, Node.js & more.
++ The models you make with Teachable Machine are real TensorFlow.js models that work anywhere javascript runs, so they play nice with tools like Glitch, P5.js, Node.js & more.

 Plus, export to different formats to use your models elsewhere, like Coral, Arduino & more.

-The patterns you create with Teachable Machine are true TensorFlow.js patterns and work wherever JavaScript runs, so they work well with tools like Glitch, P5.js, Node.js, and more.

-Also, you can export your model to Coral, Arduino, and from exporting different formats for use elsewhere.

 # Using the Model
 After the model is trained, you can use it for many different purposes.